jrcastro2/editor/README.md

 # Line-focused text editor simulator
-This app simulates a line-focused text editor which stores data in MongoDB.
+This is an API Rest for line-focused text editor which stores data in MongoDB.